 Action Girl: Essentially every female character introduced so far is one.
 Justified, since every girl that's shown up so far is either a Huntress or a criminal (or something else entirely in one case) and as such, are required to be this trope in order to be legitimately competent at their respective jobs.

-Adventure-Friendly World: It's called Remnant (and the continent is called Vytal) and it's filled with monsters, with only the rare beacons of civilization and magic holding them back.
+Adventure-Friendly World: It's called Remnant, and it's filled with monsters, with only the rare beacons of civilization (the kingdoms of Vale, Vacuo, Mistral, and Atlas) and magic holding them back.
 The "points of light" setting is specifically namedropped.

 Aerith and Bob: Some of the names are: Lie Ren (surname first), Nora Valkyrie, Pyrrha Nikos, Ruby Rose, Yang Xiao Long (given name first), Jaune Arc, Cardin Winchester.
 And it's not like they come from the four corners of the world, Ren and Nora have been friends for years (exact number uncertain, probably since childhood, Nora just said "we've been friends for sooo long"), and Ruby and Yang were raised as sisters.
 The only relatively foreign character (not a native of Vale) is Pyrrha Nikos.